Rysias/cds-assignments/language-assignments/fooled-by-llm/README.md

 One is to use scripts instead of notebooks.
 While, I have used notebooks for EDA ([`ExploreDataset.ipynb`](./ExploreDataset.ipynb)) and figuring out how to clean the data ([`CleanPrompts.ipynb`](./CleanPrompts.ipynb)), the entire pipeline can be run as scripts as crystallized in [`run_project.sh`](./run-project.sh).

-Secondly, I have used [argparse](LINK) to provide flexible documentation and usage for the different scripts.
+Secondly, I have used [argparse](https://docs.python.org/3/library/argparse.html) to provide flexible documentation and usage for the different scripts.
 This allows users to experiment while still having strong defaults.

-Thirdly, I have used test-driven development (TDD; LINK) for part of the workflow.
+Thirdly, I have used [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) for part of the workflow.
 This ensures that the code is stable and design is put at the forefront.

 Finally (and perhaps most importantly), I have designed by following the SOLID-principles.
 As in the other assignments, these guiding principles make for cleaner code overall.
 Below is a breakdown.